French Words Used In English

 A long upholstered bench or a sofa.

-In sentence: They prepared a grand banquette for the newly weds.
+In sentence: They prepared a grand banquette for the

 Bon voyage